-The catch: there’s no hosted option.
-You run Crawl4AI yourself via Docker, and the MCP integration is still maturing.
-But the underlying crawler is battle-tested, completely free, and handles things that commercial alternatives charge per-page for.
+The catch: the hosted Cloud API is still in closed beta, so most users still run Crawl4AI themselves via Docker.
+But the underlying crawler is battle-tested, completely free for self-hosted use, and handles things that commercial alternatives charge per-page for.

-I’ve been comparing it against Firecrawl, Tavily, and Playwright across web scraping tasks.
-Here’s what I found.
+We’ve been comparing it against Firecrawl, Tavily, and Playwright across web scraping tasks.
+Here’s what we found.

 What It Does